-Kim Kardashian Flaunts Her Famous Curves In Nude Colored Swimsuit
+Kim Kardashian Flaunts Her Famous Curves In Nude-Colored Swimsuit

-Kim Kardashian was spotted showing off her ample lady lumps while clad in a nude colored swimsuit during a vacation in Costa Rica on Saturday.
+Kim Kardashian was spotted showing off her ample lady lumps while clad in a nude-colored swimsuit during a vacation in Costa Rica on Saturday.

-Kim was spotted in a skimpy nude colored two piece swimsuit that allowed her to flaunt her incredible assets as she soaked up the Costa Rica.
-The Keeping Up With The Kardashians star was joined by her family.
-However, Kim was only seen at the pool with her sister Khloe Kardashian who also is also well endowed in the curves department.
+Kim was spotted in a skimpy nude-colored two piece swimsuit that allowed her to flaunt her incredible assets as she soaked up the Costa Rica sun.
+The Keeping Up With the Kardashians star was joined by her family.
+However, Kim was only seen at the pool with her sister Khloe Kardashian, who also is also well endowed in the curves department.

-Kim’s nude colored bikini stole the show
+Kim’s nude-colored bikini stole the show

-Kim gave onlookers more than they had anticipated especially courtesy of her skimpy nude bikini which barely covered her sizable bust and booty.
+Kim gave onlookers more than they had anticipated, especially courtesy of her skimpy nude bikini which barely covered her sizable bust and booty.
 It was cleavage galore as Kim locked eyes with the camera as she stood by the pool in one of the photos.
 Her dark hair was blown to the side by the wind.
-Kim had accessorized her nude colored bikini with a pair of sunglasses to protect her eyes.
+Kim had accessorized her nude-colored bikini with a pair of sunglasses to protect her eyes.

 #Kim and #KourtneyKardashian #ShowOff #Abs at #FamilyDinner in #CostaRica https://t.co/FGbiWrio23?